bentoml/BentoML/docs/source/guides/monitoring.rst

         > ./configs/deployment/kube-prometheus-stack.values

-Next, we need to change Prometheus server service type in order for us to access it from the browser, by changing our service type from ``ClusterIP`` to ``NodePort``.
-This enable Prometheus server to be accessible at your machine ``:30090``
+Next, we need to change Prometheus server service type in order to access it from the browser, by changing our service type from ``ClusterIP`` to ``NodePort``.
+This enables Prometheus server to be accessible at your machine ``:30090``

 .. code-block:: yaml